Human rights in Egypt: Conditions for detainees and torture

+In 1993, the El Nadeem Centre for the Rehabilitation of Victims of Violence and Torture was founded by a group of doctors and activists, including Aida Seif el-Dawla, to provide practical and psychiatric support to former detainees who had been tortured in custody.
+It remains active as of 2026, though in 2017 the Egyptian government attempted to shut it down, before a court annulled the order in 2021.

 A 2005 report of the National Council for Human Rights, chaired by former UN secretary-general and former Egyptian deputy prime minister Boutros Boutros-Ghali, cites instances of torture of detainees in Egyptian prisons and describes the deaths while in custody of 9 individuals as, "regrettable violations of the right to life."
 The report called for "an end to [a] state of emergency, which has been in force since 1981, saying it provided a loophole by which the authorities prevent some Egyptians enjoying their right to personal security."

 According to an Al-Jazeera report, the Council asked government departments to respond to complaints, but "The Interior Ministry, which runs the police force and the prisons, ...answered [only] three out of 75 torture allegations."
 The council also recommended that President Hosni Mubarak, "issue a decree freeing detainees...in bad health."

 In February 2017, Amnesty International's report accused the Egyptian authority of violating human rights.
 On February 9, 2017, El Nadeem Center for rehabilitation of victims of violence was shut down.
 The shutdown of the center was considered another shocking attack on civil society since it offers supporting victims of torture and other ill-treatment and families of people subjected to enforced disappearances in the country, which should have been given support not punishment over carrying out its values.
 As the report suggested, the shutdown of the center follows a year of harassment by the authorities on human rights activists; yet the center made a judicial appeal against the decision.
 The police carried out the latest raid without waiting for the outcome of this appeal, however.
 The Cairo Institute for Human Rights Studies documented 39 people who have been executed since December 2017.
 These individuals were mostly civilians who were convicted under military jurisdiction which is in violation of International human rights standards.

 Welcome parades, in which new prisoners are physically and psychologically abused while crawling between two lines of policemen, is a torture technique used in Egyptian prisons.
 In September 2019 during the 2019 Egyptian protests, blogger Alaa Abd el-Fattah and his lawyer Mohamed el-Baqer of the Adalah Center for Rights and Freedoms were subjected to welcome parades in Tora Prison following their 29 September arrests.